-5. HOW DO I MAINTAIN THIS WARRANTY DURING THE WARRANTY PERIOD?
+5. HOW DO I MAINTAIN THIS LIMITED WARRANTY DURING THE WARRANTY PERIOD?

-To maintain this limited warranty during the Warranty Period, you are obligated to meet all of the following requirements for your use, installation, and maintenance of the product (the "Installation and Care Requirements").
+To maintain this limited warranty during the Limited Warranty Period, you are obligated to meet all of the following requirements for your use, installation, and maintenance of the product (the "Installation and Care Requirements").
 The Installation and Care Requirements must be strictly followed for the limited warranty to remain valid and not be void.

 - A. Follow the Pre-Installation Requirements.
 Prior to installing a single board, tile, or product, you or the installer must determine that the job-site environment and the sub-surfaces (including subfloor substrates) meet or exceed applicable industry and product standards, including, without limitation, moisture testing and controls.
 The product installation instructions discuss these standards and are provided in full below.
 These requirements must be strictly followed. - B. Comply with All Laws.
-In your installation, maintenance, and use of the product you must comply with all laws and regulations, including, without limitation, all applicable environmental and building codes, regulations and laws. - C. Inspect All Products for Visible Defects.
+In your installation, maintenance, and use of the product you must comply with all laws and regulations, including, without limitation, all applicable environmental and building codes, regulations, and laws. - C. Inspect All Products for Visible Defects.
 Products installed with visible defects are not covered under this limited warranty.
-Accordingly, before installation, you and the installer should examine each product to ensure it is satisfactory.
-If any products are unacceptable for any reason, it is up to you to determine to use them, hide them in areas like closets, trim off the imperfection, or not install them at all.
+Accordingly, before installation, you and the installer should examine each product "unit" to ensure it is satisfactory.
+If any product units are unacceptable for any reason, it is up to you to determine to use them, trim off the imperfection, or not install them at all.
 You should plan on being present during your installation to ensure that all required procedures are completed and products with visible defects are not installed.
-It is important to inspect individual boards and tiles and to frequently step back to observe the "whole picture" before installation is completed.
+In addition to inspecting individual boards and tiles frequently step back to observe the "whole picture" before installation is completed.
 If quality issues are suspected before or during installation immediately contact the store where your floor was purchased or call us at 1-800-366-4204. - D. Follow the Installation and Care Instructions.
-It is your duty to make sure the installation requirements are strictly followed, including, without limitation, as they relate to the use of moisture barriers, installation tools such as nailers and trowels, and the evaluation of job site conditions and moisture testing.
-The product's installation and care manual(s) are provided in this document below, and those terms and provisions are part of this limited warranty.
+It is your responsibility to ensure the installation requirements are strictly followed, including, without limitation, as they relate to the use of moisture barriers, installation tools, and the evaluation of job site conditions and moisture testing.
+The product installation and care manual(s) are provided in this document below, and those terms and provisions are part of this limited warranty.

-6. WHAT ARE YOUR REMEDIES UNDER THIS WARRANTY?
+6. WHAT ARE YOUR REMEDIES UNDER THIS LIMITED WARRANTY?

-With respect to any defective product during the Warranty Period, we will provide a Lumber Liquidators store credit in the amount of the purchase price paid for the defective portion of the flooring (excluding any installation costs and labor) in excess of the applicable Waste Factor (defined above).
+With respect to any defective product during the Limited Warranty Period, we will provide a LL Flooring store credit in the amount of the purchase price paid for the defective portion of the flooring (excluding any installation costs and labor).
 A store credit is the sole remedy under this warranty and can be used for store product purchases only.
 Provided, however, we reserve the right, in our sole discretion, to repair or replace such product (or the defective part) free of charge in lieu of a store credit.
 We will also pay for shipping and handling fees to return the repaired or replacement product to you if we elect to repair or replace the defective product.